GitHubcoder-shubham/CSS-Cheat-Sheet/README.md

-For More details --> Property Name - mdn css
+For More details --> Property Name - mdn CSS
 ---

 # 📘 CSS Cheat Sheet – Most Used Properties